Using Loopback and MacOS Dictation to transcribe audio from files

 Start Dictation

 You’re now ready to start your transcription.
 Start audio playback in your media player, then switch to your text editor to enable Dictation.
-You can select Start Dictation from the Edit menu, or use the Dictation (microphone) button on supported Apple keyboards.
+You can select Start Dictation from the Edit menu, or use the currently configured Dictation keyboard shortcut.

 When the audio has finished playing, click the Done button in the Dictation popover to stop transcribing.